Swimming Pool Fall Injuries

 When a concrete pool deck surface is worn or treated with certain hardeners‚ slip resistance is minimal.
 All pool deck surfaces are slippery when wet‚ particularly tile surfaces and those with surface treatments that allow water to “bead up.”
 Surface traction is vital for protecting visitors from the risk of a slip-and-fall accident.
 As the pool deck surface is solid‚ the body typically falls backwards‚ resulting in a heavy impact to the back of the head.
 These are very serious and dangerous accidents‚ as head impact often results in a traumatic brain injury.
 Pool owners who have failed to keep the area reasonably free of risk could be held accountable when a serious injury has occurred.

-San Diego Swimming Pool Accident Lawyers Can Help File a Claim
+San Diego Swimming Pool Injury Lawyers Can Help File a Claim